-GDPR is being introduced for two main reasons.
-Firstly, current regulations are out of date thanks to advances in technology.
+GDPR was introduced for two main reasons.
+Firstly, current regulations were out of date due to advances in technology.
 For example, data being stored in the cloud or the way that social media platforms exchange our data in order that we can use their services.
 When the previous data protection law was drafted, this kind of technology didn’t even exist.

-The second reason is about providing a level playing field.
-Under GDPR, data protection laws will be the same across Europe.
+The second reason was about providing a level playing field.
+Under GDPR, data protection laws are now the same across Europe.
 All businesses must work in the same way and all individuals get the same level of protection.

-Teletrac Navman has been working diligently on GDPR for over 18 months.
-We have dedicated the time, resource, internal and external expertise and custom tools necessary for our business to achieve compliance with the GDPR’s enhanced privacy requirements.
+Teletrac Navman has been working diligently on GDPR for over 18 months prior to 25th May 2018 We dedicated the time, resource, external expertise and custom tools necessary for our business to achieve compliance with the GDPR’s enhanced privacy requirements.
 For example:

 Part of our approach is to identify where our current processes require enhancement and close the gaps we find.
-Amendments with third party contracts are being completed, auditing procedures are being finalised, and policies, templates, and continuous improvement processes are being implemented.
+Amendments with third party contracts have been completed, auditing procedures were finalised, and policies, templates, and continuous improvement processes have been implemented.